Hof Municipality (Vestfold): Economy

 Hof Municipality was a typical community based on agriculture and forestry.
 Its largest industry was a lumber mill.
 Hof was located in the climate zone best suited for agriculture in Norway.
 Therefore, wheat was one of the most important agricultural products of the municipality.
 However, between 1998 and 2008, 40% of the municipal farms become inactive, and the agricultural employment rate dropped to about 5%.

 Hof was known for its great hunting and fishing resources as well.
 With 120000 acre of forest open for hunting, it was quite popular and there were commercial hunting opportunities.
-About 75 landowners in Hof united in a land owner union (Hof Utmarkslag), and hunters were required to purchase permits from them (mainly small game hunting) in order to use their land.
+About 75 landowners in Hof united in a land owner union (Hof Utmarkslag), and hunters were required to purchase permits from them (mainly small game hunting) to use their land.

-In the first decade of the 21st century, hunters typically harvested the following amounts of game animals annually in Hof: over 100 moose, 1-5 red deer, 80-90 roe deer, and 0-10 beaver.
+In the first decade of the 21st century, hunters typically harvested the following amounts of game animals annually in Hof: over 100 moose, 1–5 red deer, 80–90 roe deer, and 0–10 beaver.